LD-Shell/shell_hackathon_2025/README.md

-        ├── features/                 # JSON files with feature lists for each model ├── models_full/              # Trained and serialized models for the app ├── pickles_for_inference.ipynb # <- Notebook to train and save models for the app ├── prototype.mp4             # <- Demo video of the web app in action └── requirements.txt          # <- Dependencies to run the prototype
+        ├── features/                 # JSON files with feature lists for each model ├── models_full/              # Trained and serialized models for the app ├── pickles_for_inference.ipynb # <- Notebook to train and save models for the app ├── prototype.mp4 (Also view here: <https://www.youtube.com/watch?v=kGLGyveTEQo>)             # <- Demo video of the web app in action
+        └── requirements.txt          # <- Dependencies to run the prototype
 ```